KBbitsP/killbill-avatax-plugin/README.md

 # AvaTax plugin
 ![Maven Central](https://img.shields.io/maven-central/v/org.kill-bill.billing.plugin.java/avatax-plugin?color=blue&label=Maven%20Central)

-Kill Bill tax plugin for [Avalara AvaTax](http://www.avalara.com/products/avatax/) and [Avalara Tax Rates API](http://taxratesapi.avalara.com/).
+Kill Bill tax plugin for [Avalara AvaTax](https://www.avalara.com/us/en/products/calculations.html).

 This integration delegates computation of sales taxes to Avalara, which will appear directly on Kill Bill invoices.

+The easiest way to get started with the AvaTax plugin is to take a look at our [AvaTax plugin Manual](https://docs.killbill.io/latest/avatax-plugin) which provides detailed instructions for installing, configuring and using the plugin.

 ## Kill Bill compatibility